Meadow Brook - Master PlanPlanning for the Future - The Meadowbrook Park and Activity Building

 Public engagement has been an integral part of the planning of Meadowbrook Park and the associated Activity Building.
 A Citizen Input meeting was held at the Prairie Village Community Center in late October, 2016.
 The meeting was structured in an open house format, welcoming input and feedback from surrounding neighbors and interested citizens at large.
 Over four hundred invitations were distributed and nearly 50 citizens were in attendance.
 Many positive comments were received regarding what was on display.
 Excitement for the development and an eagerness to utilize the new park and building was expressed.

-To date, the design team has developed designs for phase 1 improvements in accordance to the allotted budget.
+To date, the design team has developed designs for Phase I improvements in accordance to the allotted budget.

 Those improvements include the following components:

-The project is currently under design and is following an aggressive schedule to achieve the following important milestones:
+The project is currently under construction and is following an aggressive schedule to achieve the following important milestones:

 Initial Phase Imagary